-Districts receiving out of network classes will pay the network fees for that particular network per class/per semester/per year and will also be billed for any additional fees above the normal network price.
-(Example: Video session charges from Kan-ed) Bills will be sent from the outside network director to each district that is receiving a course.
+Districts receiving out of network classes will pay the network fees for that particular network per school/per class/per year and will also be billed for any additional fees above the normal network price.
+Bills will be sent from the outside network director to each district that is receiving a course.
+Revised 3-28-17